Lulu Hurst

-Her performances such as The Heavy Weight Lifting Test, Umbrella Test, and The Balance Test were stage tricks accomplished by force deflection.
-Hurst caused stage volunteers to loose balance, stumble across stages, fall in to crowds and objects by placing her hands on innate objects.
+Her performances, such as The Heavy Weight Lifting Test, Umbrella Test, and The Balance Test, were stage tricks accomplished by force deflection.
+Hurst caused stage volunteers to lose balance, stumble across stages, fall into crowds and objects by placing her hands on innate objects.
 Hurst notably asked strong men to hold umbrellas, canes, chairs, and billiard cues while on stage.

 Her name is probably the origin of the slang noun lulu, which means "extraordinary, outstanding, wonderful person, thing, or idea".

 Early life

-Lulu Hurst was born in Polk County, Georgia, in 1869 as Lula Hurst, but was more often called Lulu.
+Lulu Hurst was born in Polk County, Georgia in 1869 as Lula Hurst, but was more often called Lulu.

 Mr. W.E.
 Hurst, her father, enlisted in the Confederate Army of Tennessee, a divided state, when he was seventeen.
 He was wounded at the battle of Murfreesboro, Tennessee.
-Her uncle enlisted in the Union Army of Tennessee and the two faced one another in Atlanta on July 22, 1864.
+Her uncle enlisted in the Union Army of Tennessee, and the two faced one another in Atlanta on July 22, 1864.
 Her father's company captured her uncle, and he was deported to Andersonville Prison.
 Once the war was over, her father returned to Athens, in East Tennessee, where he found that his house was burn down.
-He moved to Polk County, Georgia where he met Hurst's mother in Ceder Valley.
+He moved to Polk County, Georgia, where he met Hurst's mother in Cedar Valley.

 Lulu Hurst was homeschooled by her mother, a Mary Sharp College alumna, until the age of ten when she moved to Cedartown to attend the public schools in Rome, Georgia.
 The Hurst family moved five miles outside of Cedartown to a plantation in Cedar Valley where she attended public school.

-In 1885 Hurst's grandfather Elder L.R.
-Hurst prophesied that the Battle of Armageddon would occur in 1932.
+In 1885, Hurst's grandfather, Elder L.R.
+Hurst, prophesied that the Battle of Armageddon would occur in 1932.

 Occult Power Manifestation

-Hurst proclaimed she obtained occult powers on September 18, 1883, at the age of fourteen by a raging electrical storm at their plantation in Cedar Valley.
+Hurst proclaimed she obtained occult powers on September 18, 1883, at the age of fourteen, by a raging electrical storm at their plantation in Cedar Valley.
 Hurst heard and created a constant popping sound initially caused by the upcharge of electrical activity in the atmosphere.
 The Hurst family invited over twenty neighbors to listen to the sounds the following night.
 Many believed the noise was a mysterious force.
 Their house was labeled haunted, and people were afraid to approach it.

 The Hurst Family received visitors from Rome, Cartersville, and Atlanta to witness her occult powers.
 Hurst made objects shake uncontrollably with her hands.

 The Hurst Family home entertained hundreds of visitors.
 Her Baptist father, W.E., disliked the idea of her performing on stage.
 Hurst convinced W.E. to allow her to perform.
-In her first public exhibition, the venue reached capacity and she earned the name "Wonder."
+In her first public exhibition, the venue reached capacity, and she earned the name "Wonder."